 At a minimum, at each design submittal the designer shall provide a current TPC checklist along with a narrative describing how each credit will be met on this project.
-For projects pursuing GPC certification, the GPA DoD Project Information Form shall be used.
+For projects pursuing GPC certification, the Guiding Principles Assessment (GPA) DoD Project Information Form shall be used.
+This form only applies to GBCI's Guiding Principles Assessment projects.
+It is a component of the Assessment process for this TPC rating system.